 If you want to see this query in action, you can read my blog post with video here: 3 Common Mistakes to Kill SQL Server Performance

 There are many different ways to answer this question.
-For example, to find the answer to this question one can depend on extended events, profiler, traces etc. However, I use a bit different method to get started to find how many queries are doing implicit conversion.
+For example, to find the answer to this question one can depend on extended events, profiler, traces etc. However, I use a bit different method to get started to find how many queries are doing the implicit conversion.

-Instead of going to any other method where I have to make changes in server, I directly run following query and the query returns all the necessary information for me to get started.
+Instead of going to any other method where I have to make changes in the server, I directly run the following query and the query returns all the necessary information for me to get started.
 I always take the first query and along with their developer start fixing it.
 As soon as I fix their most expensive query and able to show them the performance improvement, I have noticed that my customer immediately starts trusting me.

 Whenever any query has to go through implicit conversion on any column, it leads to poor performance because it will have to convert all the rows from that single column before the comparison.

 Additionally, please note that the query listed above is from SQL Server Cache.
 This means, if due to any reason, the cache is cleared, the result will change.
 Though this is a limitation, this is a great starting point for any performance tuning exercise.
 You may connect with me on twitter.

 You have one error in the select.
 On the second line, it starts with “t. as [query text]”.
 You have forgotten to put in t.text as [Query Text].

 Hey, thanks for the tip :) It will help us in great extent.

 Small correction to the query to include column name for [Query Text]

 Thanks once again :)

 is it OK now?